 To achieve durable and high-quality results, it is crucial to choose a screen printing ink that’s specifically designed for water-based printing, along with the appropriate equipment.
 This careful selection process will enable you to create lasting prints on various fabrics.

 Ideal base color fabric

 Water based inks are an excellent way to print on light colored fabric.
-This gives a soft feeling over the print area.
-It is also an eco-friendly choice.
+They give a soft feeling over the print area and they are an eco-friendly choice.

 Importance of curing time

-When using water based ink for screen printing, make sure to give it time to cure properly.
-This means the fabric must be dry before wearing it.
-Water based inks are not suitable for dark garments.
-For this application use plastic based inks.
+When using water based ink for screen printing, make sure to give it time to cure before wearing.
+Water based inks are not suitable for dark garments, for this application use plastic based inks instead.